DataDog/integrations-core/fluentd/README.md

 ###### Add metadata to your logs

 Proper metadata (including hostname and source) is the key to unlocking the full potential of your logs in Datadog.
-By default, the hostname and timestamp fields should be properly remapped via the [remapping for reserved attributes][7].
+By default, the hostname and timestamp fields should be properly remapped with the [remapping for reserved attributes][7].

 ###### Source and custom tags